lf-araujo/dplyr-cli/README.md

 ## Motivation

-I wanted to be able to do quick hacks on CSV files on the command line using dplyr syntax, but without actually starting a proper R session.
+This modification of the original code was a result of necessity while working with genotype data.
+It is by no means the quickest way of doing this type of manipulation but it reduces learning curve while keeping the process relatively quick due to `data.table` use.

 ## What dplyr commands are supported?

 Any command of the form:

   - `dplyr::verb(.data, code)`
   - `dplyr::*_join(.data, .rhs)`

 Currently two extra commands are supported which are not part of `dplyr`.

   - `csv` performs no dplyr command, but only outputs the input data as CSV to stdout
   - `kable` performs no dplyr command, but only outputs the input data as a `knitr::kable()` formatted string to stdout

 ## Limitations

--   Only tested under ‘bash’ on OSX.
+  - Only tested under ‘bash’ and ‘zsh’ on OSX and Linux.
 YMMV.
   - Every command runs in a separate R session.
   - When using special shell characters such as `()`, you’ll have to quote your code arguments.
 Some shells will require more quoting than others.
   - “joins” (such as `left_join`) do not currently let you specify the `by` argument, so there must be columns in common to both dataset

 ## Usage